Michelson Grants Research Findings

 - Carranza A, de la Sota P, Diaz JD, Blanco P, Corrada Y, Gobello C. Effects of prepubertal GnRH agonist administration in domestic cats: Preliminary results.
 Oral presentation.
 1st International Conference on Dog Population Management, York, UK.
 September 6, 2012.

 Prepubertal administration of a long term release GnRH agonist in domestic dogs: A Pilot Study , Cristina Gobello, MV, DVM, DECAR - Project in progress

 Prepubertal administration of GnRH agonists in domestic dogs.

-Electrospun delivery to enhance the effectiveness of anti-fertility strategies , John Lannutti, PhD - Project in progress
+Electrospun delivery to enhance the effectiveness of anti-fertility strategies , John Lannutti, PhD - Project completed